 But look where von Baravalle goes next.
 Having established an apparently reasonable system for categorizing students, von Baravalle labels the students:

-Von Baravalle does not inform his audience that these four “temperaments” are adaptations of a discredited ancient Greek concept.
-Von Baravalle avoids mentioning Anthroposophy (although he does refer to Anthroposophy’s main man, Rudolf Steiner) and he does not try to explicitly integrate the concept of temperaments into a larger Anthroposophical framework.
+Von Baravalle does not inform his audience that these four “temperaments” are adaptations of a discredited ancient Greek medical theory.
+Von Baravalle avoids mentioning Anthroposophy (although he does refer to Anthroposophy’s main man, Rudolf Steiner), and he does not try to explicitly integrate the concept of temperaments into a larger Anthroposophical framework.
 He does not explain that, according to Steiner’s doctrines on karma and reincarnation, our situations in this life result from our actions in past lives.
-A melancholic child, for instance, may be atoning for errors committed during past lives, in which case s/he should be allowed to remain sad to work out her/his karmic needs.
+A mournful melancholic child, for instance, may be atoning for errors committed during past lives, in which case s/he should be allowed to remain sad in order that s/he may work out her/his karmic needs.
 Von Baravalle simply says that there is no point, for instance, in trying to cheer up a deeply melancholic student.
 If a teacher tries to gladden a melancholic, the child would recoil; the child's reaction would be “How could the teacher be so superficial with this talk of joy or fun?
 I can’t stand it anymore.”
 Children have their temperaments for a reason, and Waldorf teachers should respect the inborn characteristics of each student.

-Consider the melancholic child, again, for a moment.
-Von Baravalle’s (i.e., Steiner’s) approach is to accept the melancholic’s destiny.
+Von Baravalle’s (i.e., Steiner’s) approach is to accept the melancholic child’s destiny.
 So, there will be no joy or fun for that kid.
 Here we begin to see the dangers in Steiner’s/von Baravalle’s simplistic categorization of students.
-While von Baravalle speaks of treating each child as an individual, categorization undercuts that fine ideal.
+While von Baravalle speaks of treating each child as an individual, simplistic categorization undercuts that fine ideal.
 “You have four distinct challenges from your class” — the four types of students.
 In other words, if there are, let’s say, twenty kids in a Waldorf class, von Baravalle does not urge the teacher to treat them as twenty different individuals: He urges the teacher to treat them as members of just four groupings.
 Granted, there are shadings within each grouping, and both Steiner and von Baravalle gave lip service to individualism, but the underlying tenet is that a child is characterized by her/his temperament; s/he belongs in a particular group because of his/her ingrained characteristics; and therefore s/he is quite different from members of any of the other three groupings.
 Under this system, students are treated as members of various batches, not primarily as individuals.

 The essential "tool" Waldorf teachers attempt to use for making decisions about students is clairvoyance.
 Believe it or not.
 Clairvoyance, a faculty that does not really exist.
 [See "Clairvoyance" and "The Waldorf Teacher's Consciousness".]
-Relying on such a phantom tool guarantees that Waldorf teachers very often make the wrong decisions, failing to truly comprehend their students' temperaments.
-Even if the idea of temperament as conceived by Steiner made sense, the Waldorf system would be a mess.
-But in fact, the idea of temperament as conceived by Steiner is fundamentally erroneous.
-It is an example of discarded science, an idea that once seemed credible but that has long since been supplanted by more accurate concepts.
-That is, it has been supplanted almost everywhere except in Waldorf schools, where ancient errors are often mistaken for wisdom.
+Relying on such a phantom tool guarantees that Waldorf teachers very often make the wrong decisions, failing to truly comprehend their students' personalities and needs.
+Even if the idea of temperament as employed in Waldorf schools made sense, the Waldorf system would be a mess.
+But, in fact, the idea of temperament as employed in Waldorf schools is fundamentally erroneous.
+The theory of four humours producing four temperaments is an example of discarded science, an idea that once seemed credible but that has long since been supplanted by more accurate concepts.
+That is, it has been supplanted almost everywhere except in Waldorf schools, where ancient errors are often mistaken for up-to-date wisdom.
 [See, e.g., "The Ancients".]

 Von Baravalle inadvertently reveals the impersonal and prejudicial nature of the four-temperament approach when he lists not only the psychological characteristics of each category of students, but also their physical traits, the dangers to which each category is prone, and the best educational approach to take with each category.
 I’ll summarize briefly:

 Pause a moment to let some of the foregoing sink in.
 Choleric kids should be given challenges; but other students should not?
-Sanguines can be “handled” by having them focus on their class books (which, in a typical Waldorf school, largely consist of careful copies of whatever the teachers write or draw on the board).
-Melancholics should be offered the cold comfort of knowing that their suffering is not unique.
+Sanguines can be “handled” by having them focus on their class books; but other students should not?
+Melancholics should be offered the cold comfort of knowing that their suffering is not unique; but their suffering should not be alleviated?
 Phlegmatic children should be herded in a single direction, toward the fine arts (not the humanities or physical sciences or social sciences or sports or math or...).

 Here we see the literal, physical segregation of students based on a spurious ancient system of categorization infused with occultism.
 It is deplorable.
 Deciding that Aryans should sit in front and non-Aryans in back would be worse, but it would arise from a similar enthusiasm for senseless discrimination.
 (Yes, Steiner used the term "Aryan" to describe a human race — see "Atlantis and the Aryans".
 And, indeed, Steiner taught that Atlantis really existed.
 This, in and of itself, indicates the quality of the "knowledge" on which the Waldorf approach is based.)